xavidop/alexa-nodejs-lambda-helloworld/README.md

     ask deploy
 ```

+As the official documentation says:

 When the local skill project has never been deployed, ASK CLI creates a new skill in the development stage for your account, then deploys the skill project.
 If applicable, ASK CLI creates one or more new AWS Lambda functions in your AWS account and uploads the Lambda function code.
 Specifically, ASK CLI does the following:

 1. Looks in your skill project's config file (in the .ask folder, which is in the skill project folder) for an existing skill ID.
 If the config file does not contain a skill ID, ASK CLI creates a new skill using the skill manifest in the skill project's skill.json file, then adds the skill ID to the skill project's config file.
 2. Looks in your skill project's manifest (skill.json file) for the skill's published locales.
 These are listed in the manifest.publishingInformation.locales object.
-For each locale, ASK CLI looks in the skill project's models folder for a corresponding model file (for example, en-US.json), then uploads the model to your skill.
+For each locale, ASK CLI looks in the skill project's models folder for a corresponding model file (for example, es-ES.json), then uploads the model to your skill.
 ASK CLI waits for the uploaded models to build, then adds each model's eTag to the skill project's config file.
 3. Looks in your skill project's manifest (skill.json file) for AWS Lambda endpoints.
 These are listed in the manifest.apis.<skill type>.endpoint or manifest.apis.<skill type>.regions.<region code>.endpoint objects (for example, manifest.apis.custom.endpoint or manifest.apis.smartHome.regions.NA.endpoint).
 Each endpoint object contains a sourceDir value, and optionally a uri value.
 ASK CLI upload the contents of the sourceDir folder to the corresponding AWS Lambda function and names the Lambda function the same as the uri value.
 For more details about how ASK CLI performs uploads to Lambda, see AWS Lambda deployment details.
 4. Looks in your skill project folder for in-skill products, and if it finds any, uploads them to your skill.
 For more information about in-skill products, see the In-Skill Purchasing Overview.